End-to-end temperature and product movement monitoring.

 Remote temperature monitoring for warehouses and cooling units.

 As organizations operating in the cold chain seek out new ways to thrive and differentiate in a digital era, they’re quickly realizing how pivotal it is to incorporate new technologies into their business.
-Key technology that leverage the opportunities big data presents, including machine learning and artificial intelligence (AI), can revolutionize key aspects of the cold chain, improve supply chain performance, and drive a better customer experience.
+Key technology that leverages the opportunities big data presents, including machine learning and artificial intelligence (AI), will continue to revolutionize key aspects of the cold chain, improve supply chain performance, and drive a better customer experience.

 AI is an intelligence displayed by machines in which learning and action-based capabilities mimic autonomously without the need for human intervention.
 Machine learning refers to changes in systems that perform tasks associated with artificial intelligence, such as planning, diagnosis, robot control, and prediction.
 (Tiwari, 2017) Both rely on smart data aggregation.
 There is a growing recognition that machine learning will play a critical role in supply chain operations going forward, applying algorithms to help businesses turn large volumes of passive data into active business information and opportunities.

 By estimate, supply chain businesses spend on average around 55 hours per week conducting manual, paper-based processes and checks, 39 hours chasing invoice exceptions, discrepancies and errors, and 23 hours responding to supplier inquiries. (mhlnews.com 2017).
 This loss alone adds up to around 6,500 hours per year that businesses are losing by manually processing papers, fixing orders, and replying to suppliers.
 This number doesn’t include time spent on examining shipment data as part of the quality review process if a temperature deviation or excursion occurs.